daisybutler/The-Book-Bunker-project03/README.md

 ### Inspiration
 - This project was inspired by the financial education community on [Instagram](https://www.instagram.com) by observing the importance of personal finance book recommendations to its members.
 - Subsequently, this project's design was inspired by a family member's website [jason-butler.com](https://www.jasoon-butler.com/) with a view to the website becoming a platform to monetize in the future by them.
+Please note: I designed, built and currently maintain this website and all company branding associated with it.

 ### Media
 - All background images were created for this project in Canva.